greendinosaur/flask-aws-template/README.md

 Google Analytics tracking is provided in all of the HTML pages.

-It is a fully PWA compliant application so can be readily installed on Android and iOS devices.
+It is a fully [PWA compliant](https://web.dev/progressive-web-apps/) application so can be readily installed on Android and iOS devices.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse/) in the Chrome DevTools has been used to test the compliance of the application.

-The requirements.txt file contains the dependent python packages that must be installed.
+The [requirements.txt](requirements.txt) file contains the dependent python packages to be installed.

 # Features